Interior Chinatown: Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the novel received a cumulative "Rave" rating based on 12 reviews: 6 "Rave" reviews and 6 "Positive" reviews.

-Kirkus Reviews called the novel an "acid indictment of Asian stereotypes and a parable for outcasts feeling invisible in this fast-moving world."
-Carolyn Kellogg of The Washington Post praised Yu's screenplay format as "the perfect delivery system for the satire of Interior Chinatown."
-Anita Felicelli of the San Francisco Chronicle called the novel's format "groundbreaking" and wrote that Yu "solders together mordant wit and melancholic whimsy to produce a moving exploration of race and assimilation."
-Pete Hsu of the Los Angeles Review of Books praised the accessibility of the novel's allegory and its commentary on the human condition, as well as the "meticulously crafted" details of the novel which "render a universe that feels complete to the touch."
-Josh Denslow of the Washington Independent Review of Books wrote that the story is "told with humor and affection and a deep understanding of human nature."
+Kirkus Reviews called the novel an "acid indictment of Asian stereotypes and a parable for outcasts feeling invisible in this fast-moving world".
+Carolyn Kellogg of The Washington Post praised Yu's screenplay format as "the perfect delivery system for the satire of Interior Chinatown".
+Anita Felicelli of the San Francisco Chronicle called the novel's format "groundbreaking" and wrote that Yu "solders together mordant wit and melancholic whimsy to produce a moving exploration of race and assimilation".
+Pete Hsu of the Los Angeles Review of Books praised the accessibility of the novel's allegory and its commentary on the human condition, as well as the "meticulously crafted" details of the novel which "render a universe that feels complete to the touch".
+Josh Denslow of the Washington Independent Review of Books wrote that the story is "told with humor and affection and a deep understanding of human nature".

 Jaclyn Fulwood of Shelf Awareness wrote, "Yu's format-bending, deeply felt examination of the American dream is an exercise in encouraged empathy."
 Ken Smith of the Asian Review of Books wrote, "Though much of his protagonist's insecurities are narrowly focused—not just Asian, but specifically Asian American—his accumulation of concerns becomes surprisingly and relatably inclusive."

-The novel was also reviewed in The New York Times Book Review, The New York Times, Booklist, the New York Journal of Books, The Washington Times, The Harvard Crimson, the Chicago Review of Books, and Bookreporter.com.
+The novel was also reviewed in The New York Times, Booklist, the New York Journal of Books, The Washington Times, The Harvard Crimson, the Chicago Review of Books, and Bookreporter.com.

 Television adaptation

 In October 2020, Hulu announced that they would be adapting the novel into a TV series.
-In 2022, details emerged that Taika Waititi would be an executive producer, Jimmy O. Yang will be starring as Willis Wu, and that Charles Yu would be the showrunner.
+In 2022, details emerged that Taika Waititi would be an executive producer, Jimmy O. Yang would starring as Willis Wu, and that Charles Yu would be the showrunner.
+The ten-episode series premiered on Hulu on November 19, 2024.